kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 the actual work, that is, delivering users the features they want.
 Some may even
 remark: why bother fixing codes that aren't broken?

-As had succinctly explained by the Steven Levitt and Stephen Dubner in their book [Freakonomics](https://freakonomics.com/books/), humans are driven by
+As succinctly explained by Steven Levitt and Stephen Dubner in their book [Freakonomics](https://freakonomics.com/books/), humans are driven by
 incentives: